 Brivo also features energy usage monitoring, which keeps track of thermostats and lighting for additional cost-saving opportunities.

 The price of Brivo access control products is unavailable on the company’s website.
 But you can request a quote by contacting Brivo’s sales team.

-However, a third-party website lists Brivo pricing as such:
+However, some sources list Brivo pricing as such:

 - Hardware: About $900 – $1200 per door

 Openpath is designed to address your access needs with a focus on keyless entry.
 It also takes security to a higher level with features that may not be found in other cloud-based access control systems.
 Openpath empowers users to open doors with a smartphone, enabling a completely hands-free entry experience.

 In addition to controlling and managing property access from your smartphone, you can connect Openpath with certain security systems.
 So, in the event of a fire or break-in, the system may notify your emergency monitoring provider.

 Lastly, Openpath’s system allows you to schedule access to specific zones within a building.
 With this feature, it’s easy to enable zoned access to service providers such as a cleaning person.